Tennessee Reciprocity Requirements

 Tennessee Reciprocity Course Information

 This program covers Kentucky-specific license laws, regulations and statutes.
 In addition to Kentucky Real Estate Commission Rules, Ethics, Disciplinary Actions or Complaints, Disclosures, RESPA, Agency and Duties to Clients, Fair Housing, Contracts & Offers, Advertising & Marketing, Loans & Taxes and other topics associated with practicing real estate in Kentucky.
-Additionally, this course addresses issues specific to obtaining a license through reciprocity pursuant to the agreement between Kentucky and Ohio.
+Additionally, this course addresses issues specific to obtaining a license through reciprocity pursuant to the agreement between Kentucky and Tennessee.

 The course includes a project that consists of two case studies, one for the buyer and one for the seller.
 You will need to understand which Kentucky forms are to be completed on the selling side and which forms are to be completed on the buying side.
 A course final exam is required and can be taken with our online proctoring service.
 The Final Exam is NOT the licensing exam.
 Once you complete and pass the final exam, KRI will provide you a certificate of completion with instructions to getting fingerprints done allowing you to then sit for the reciprocity licensing exam.
 You have one (1) year to complete the entire program (including the final exam).
 Technical Support is available if needed.
 You will have a local instructor available for any assistance on course content questions.